plprofetes/advent_of_code/README.md

 * Unlimited ThreadPool-like approach when modelling problems
 * Functional-like approach to extract static functions to primitives
+* one does not need to worry about locks when writing counters
+  * but needs to worry about data being en-route in queues - more caching, more state machines
+  * data/actor races all the time! perfect for pipelines, terrible for grids

 ### How to make life easier?